mpv-player/mpv/README.md

 ## System requirements

-- A not too ancient Linux, or Windows 7 or later, or OSX 10.8 or later.
+- A not too ancient Linux, Windows 7 or later, or OSX 10.8 or later.
 - A somewhat capable CPU.
-Hardware decoding might sometimes help if the CPU is too slow to decode video realtime, but must be explicitly enabled with the `--hwdec` option.
+Hardware decoding might help if the CPU is too slow to decode video in realtime, but must be explicitly enabled with the `--hwdec` option.
 - A not too crappy GPU. mpv is not intended to be used with bad GPUs.
 There are many caveats with drivers or system compositors causing tearing, stutter, etc. On Windows, you might want to make sure the graphics drivers are